comdiler/node_rotel_integration/README.md

 # About
-This is a simple application, which scans status of the Bluesound Node/PowerNode streamer available in your network and truns on the Rotel Amplifier via RS232 port ASCII command.
+This is a simple application, which scans status of the Bluesound Node/PowerNode streamer available in your network and truns on the Rotel Amplifier via RS232 port ASCII command if Node Streamer is straming content.

 # Usage
     1. Compile the source code with the usage of RUST Compiler